LateNight-Anon/Restraunt-Ordering-Client/README.md

 # Example Files
 The files in the example files folder contains a copy of all the non-code files in the form I was using to test to the software along with a text file showing where the files should be placed for all pieces of software to work

--bathroom.png: the image used in the 'Bathroom' section of the software -bleep.mp3: default error noise
+- bathroom.png: the image used in the 'Bathroom' section of the software
+- bleep.mp3: default error noise
--tables.json: contains the data for all tables (is they need assistance and too what severity) -foodItems.json: contains the definitions for each item in the menu -closeMessage.txt: contains the message shown on the popup question when closing the app -tableNumber.csv: contains the table number of whatever table this is installed in -minAndMaxSev.csv: contains the minimum and maximum severity rating a user can input when asking for assistance
+- tables.json: contains the data for all tables (is they need assistance and too what severity)
+- foodItems.json: contains the definitions for each item in the menu
+- closeMessage.txt: contains the message shown on the popup question when closing the app
+- tableNumber.csv: contains the table number of whatever table this is installed in
+- minAndMaxSev.csv: contains the minimum and maximum severity rating a user can input when asking for assistance

 # REQUIRMENTS
--A standard installation of python 3.12
+- A standard installation of python 3.12
--threading, multiprocessing, typing, csv, json, time, tkinter, PIL and os libraries (part of the standard library) -The pygame library (installed with 'pip install pygame' or 'python -m pip install pygame --user') -windows 10, windows 11 or Linux with a Desktop environment
+- threading, multiprocessing, typing, csv, json, time, tkinter, PIL and os libraries (part of the standard library)
+- The pygame library (installed with 'pip install pygame' or 'python -m pip install pygame --user')
+- windows 10, windows 11 or Linux with a Desktop environment